leondz/garak/docs/source/contributing.generator.rst

 Backoff
 =======

 We need to work out a strategy of what to do when these exceptions are raised.
 Fortunately, the Replicate API module is fairly well-coded, and handles a lot of the recoverable failure cases itself.
-However, transient exceptions shouldn't stop a garak run - runs can take days, and aborting a run with an uncaught exception after dozens of hours is probably loss desirable.
+However, transient exceptions shouldn't stop a garak run - runs can take days, and aborting a run with an uncaught exception after dozens of hours is probably less desirable.
 So we should handle them

 The ``backoff`` module offers a decorator that controls behaviour in response to specified exceptions being raised.
 We can use this to implement Fibonacci backoff on ``_call_model()`` if a Replicate exception is raised.
 The decorator looks like this, and goes right above our method: